Winston-Salem / North Carolina

 NC Biotechnology Center, Regional Office: Regional support of biotechnology research, business and education.

-Product Innovation and Commercialization Services (unit of Wake Forest Innovations): Development and commercialization of new products and services.
+Product Innovation Services (unit of Wake Forest Innovations): Development and commercialization of new products and services.
 One of the nation’s top-ranked universities in turning research into revenue.

 Preclinical Translational Services (unit of Wake Forest Innovations): Experienced support for industry and academic researchers with surgery, pathology, imaging and a clinical chemistry and endocrinology assay services laboratory needs.